-Bent Honda Mower Blade
+Bent Mower Blade

 A bent mower blade will cause vibration to be felt through the mower.
 This happens when the blade hits a solid object like a tree root or rock.
 To check for a bent blade, park your mower on a flat surface.

 Measure from the ground to the blade tip.
 Rotate the blade 180 degrees and measure from the same spot on the ground to the blade tip.
-If there is more than 1/8” variance between the two measurements, replace the mower blade.
+If there is more than a 1/8” variance between the two measurements, replace the mower blade.

 Another way to determine whether you have a bent blade is by removing it and matching it to a new mower blade.

 Never attempt to straighten a mower blade.
 The metal becomes compromised and can become weak.
 There is a possibility the blade will crack and fly out of your mower at very high speeds.

-Worn or Unbalanced Honda Mower Blade
+Worn or Unbalanced Mower Blade

 When the ends of the blade or blade sail (the high side of the blade) are thinner than the center of the blade, the blade needs to be replaced.

-Not only can the blade become unbalanced from wearing unevenly, it can become unbalanced during the blade sharpening process.
+Not only can the blade become unbalanced from wearing unevenly, but it can also become unbalanced during the blade sharpening process.
 This happens when more metal is removed from one side of the blade than the other.

 An unbalanced blade can make your blade wobble when it begins to rotate.
 At very high speeds, the wobbling can cause a significant vibration.
 Check the balance of your blade using a blade balancer.

 If you don’t have one of these inexpensive tools, you can place a nail in the wall with the nail head about 1 inch away from the wall.
 Place the center hole of the blade onto the nail.

-Bent Honda Mower Crankshaft
+Bent Mower Crankshaft

-With your spark plug removed and a clamp holding the safety lever to the handle to disable the flywheel brake, remove the blade and blade adapter.
+If you are unsure about rotating the blade, remove the blade and blade adapter.
 Turn the crankshaft and measure to make sure the shaft is remaining in the center.

-Sheared Flywheel Key on Your Honda Mower
+Sheared Flywheel Key

 The key located between the flywheel and the crankshaft can become sheared and cause a vibration.
 Remove the nut off the top of the crankshaft to inspect the flywheel.